rust-lang/rust/text/0000-build-systems.md

 run`, the same steps are followed by putting the resulting build artifact in an appropriate location, and then following Cargo's usual logic.
 And so on.

-A similar story plays out when using, for example, the RLS or rustfmt.
+A similar story plays out when using, for example, the RLS or `rustfmt`.
 Ideally, these tools will have no idea that a Cargo plugin is in play; the information and artifacts they need can be obtained by using Cargo's in a standard way, transparently -- but the underlying information will be coming from the external